krsoninikhil/asme-iitroorkee/README.md

+# ASME IIT Roorkee

-This is the online asme iitroorkee.
+- This is the Rails application for website.
+- Front end is taken from a template.